vendrhub/vendr-documentation/content/docs/core/1.2.0/reference/vendr-core-services/idiscountservice.md

 #### SortDiscounts

-Sorts a list of [`Discount`](../../vendr-core-models/discount/) enties by ID according to the order of those IDs
+Sorts a list of [`Discount`](../../vendr-core-models/discount/) entities by ID according to the order of those IDs

 ```csharp
 public void SortDiscounts(Guid[] sortedIds)